 "All are agreed that an income tax is a "direct tax" on gain or profits..."
 Bank of America National T. & Sav.
 Ass'n.
 V United States, 459 F.2d 513, 517 (Ct.Cl 1972).

-"The phraseology of form 1040 is somewhat obscure...But it matters little; the statute and the statute alone determines what is income to be taxed.
-It taxes income 'derived' from many different sources; one does not 'derive income' by rendering services and charging for them." - Edwards v.
+"The phraseology of form 1040 is somewhat obscure...But it matters little [what the form says]; the statute and the statute alone determines what is income to be taxed.
+It taxes income 'derived' from many different sources; ONE DOES NOT 'DERIVE INCOME' [gains and profits] BY RENDERING SERVICES AND CHARGING FOR THEM." - Edwards v.
 Keith, 231 Fed.
-Rep. (Note: Webster's Dictionary defines "derived" as: "to obtain from a parent substance."
+Rep. Note: Webster's Dictionary defines "derived" as: "to obtain from a parent substance."
 The property or compensation would be the parent substance and the "gain or profit" would be a separate "derivative" obtained from the substance (property or compensation).
-"From" means "to show removal or separation.")
+"From" means "to show removal or separation."

 The Preface of 1939 Internal Revenue Code states:

 "The whole body of internal revenue laws in effect January 2 1939, therefore, has its ultimate origin in 164 separate enactments of Congress.
 The earliest of these was approved July 1, 1862..."